Werfpasta/WPKbfw/README.md

 # WPKbfw
-Firmware for the keyboard being designed by Honora and LOT.
+Firmware and design files for the keyboard being designed by Honora and LOT.